 - You are notified by an email, along with reminder email requests.

 - The U.S. Department of Education chooses which documents you need to submit to Harper College.

 - All required documents are listed in the email and are posted with instructions in the View My Financial Aid Status / Eligibility section of the My Finances tab in the MyHarper student portal.

 - Submit your documents promptly.
 It can take up to 2 to 3 weeks for staff review during peak processing times.

-- OSFA will not accept incomplete verification documentation.
+- The One Stop will not accept incomplete verification documentation.
 Be sure to sign the appropriate documents as instructed.

 - Your verification must be complete before federal, state and institutional need-based assistance can be awarded.